CatalystCode/Custom-Vison-Service/README.md

 ## Running the tests

-Run Local and Instrumented tests on Android Studio by going to the test file and hitting the test run button on Androir Studio.
+Run Local and Instrumented tests on Android Studio by going to the test file and hitting the test run button on Android Studio.

 ## Built With